 In 2016, a Nevada school board candidate Russell Davis proposed ending taxpayer support for public school football.
 He argued that the physical dangers of football make it an unacceptable institution to fund.

-But, dangers of high school football aside, should any taxpayer money go to public school sports in our post-Great Recession age of austerity?
-My school district is in the midst of a painful budget crunch, and teachers may have to divert money from their paychecks to their health insurance premiums, effectively resulting in a pay cut.
-The district, however, has insisted that no extracurricular programs will be cut.
-As a teacher, I find it unconscionable that football will still be funded... but educators will have to suffer through pay cuts.
+But, the dangers of high school football aside, should any taxpayer money go to public school sports in our post-Great Recession age of austerity?
+For example, in 2016, my school district was in the midst of a painful budget crunch, and teachers faced the prospect of diverting money from their paychecks to their health insurance premiums, effectively resulting in a pay cut.
+The district, however, insisted that no extracurricular programs would be cut.
+As a teacher, I find it unconscionable that football was still funded... but educators had to suffer through pay cuts.

 And which students do public school sports benefit?
 A primary argument in favor of well-funded sports programs is that they encourage the attendance and classroom participation of students who would otherwise drop out of high school.
 For example, coaches often declare that some students only attend school because of football or basketball.
 Take that away from them, and they will refuse to come to class.
 But should we educators be held hostage by our students in this way?
 This is especially true given that it is a minority of students.
 When it comes to sports, unlike academics, there is little inclusiveness.
 You have to make the team.